Updated May 25th 2018

 Information we collect

-Information we get from your use of our services.
-We may collect
+Information we get from your use of our services

 - Device information: We may collect device-specific information (such as your hardware model, operating system version, unique device identifiers, and mobile network information including phone number).